tldr-pages/tldr/pages/common/zip2john.md

 `zip2john {{path/to/file.zip}}`

-- Extract the password has using [o]nly the specified file within the archive:
+- Extract the password hash using [o]nly the specified file within the archive:

 `zip2john -o {{compressed_file_in_zip}} {{path/to/file.zip}}`